guardian/support-reminders/README.md

 A lambda for generating the snapshot of reminders for the current month.
 Runs on a daily schedule.

 It produces a `next_reminders.csv`, which is exported to an S3 bucket in the ophan account.
 From there it is sent to a BigQuery table which is used for ingestion into Braze.

+### signup-exports
+A lambda for generating the snapshot of newly created and cancelled signups.
+Runs on a daily schedule, exporting all created/cancelled signups from the previous day.

+It produces a `one-off-signups.csv` and `recurring-signups.csv`, which are exported to an S3 bucket in the ophan account.
+From there they are sent to a BigQuery table which can be queried for analysis.